 "EXPOSED: USDA's Secret War on Wildlife"

-September 2014 - We're thrilled to announce our film EXPOSED just won the award for Best Wildlife Activism at the 2014 New York Wildlife Conservation Film Festival, the premier wildlife film festival in North America.
-EXPOSED will be featured in the festival on October 19.
-View festival schedule & buy tickets
+December 2014 - We're thrilled to announce our film "EXPOSED" just received a wonderful review from none other than Jane Goodall.
+It also won the award for Best Wildlife Activism at the New York Wildlife Conservation Film Festival, the premier wildlife film festival in N. America.

-In our film you'll see three former federal agents and a Congressman blow the whistle
+In "EXPOSED" you'll see three former federal agents and a prominent Congressman blow the whistle